Importing cosmetics, know what is in your products

 Safety assessment and product information file

-You can prove that cosmetics are safe with a safety assessment performed by an expert, such as a toxicologist.
+As an imorter, you can prove that cosmetics are safe with a safety assessment performed by an expert, such as a toxicologist.
 You must also provide a production information file (in Dutch) with relevant information about the products.
-As the supervisory authority, the Netherlands Food and Consumer Product Safety Authority (NVWA) can demand access to this file.
+The supervisory authority, the Netherlands Food and Consumer Product Safety Authority (NVWA) can demand access to this file.

 Notification requirement